linln1/LiNos/README.md

 ## Note
     Makefile calls up all the makefile in the directories and make them together to get the LiNOS

+## /boot/bootsect.S
+    add some function to get a better debug experience such as:
+        print_ln
+        print_hex
+    chang some ungly writing style in linux-0.11 such as mov ax,#0  -> xor ax, ax when failing to kill_driver_motor, now I printed the status of the dirver

 ## [TO DO LIST]
     [] implement buddy system